Design document for SpatialData

-This documents defines the specifications and design of SpatialData: a FAIR framework for storage and processing of multi-modal spatial omics data.
-It also describes the initial implementation plan.
+This documents defines the specifications and design of SpatialData: an open and interoperable framework for storage and processing of multi-modal spatial omics data.
 This is meant to be a living document that can be updated as the project evolves.

 Motivation and Scope#

 Recent advances in molecular profiling technologies allow to measure abundance of RNA and proteins in tissue, at high throughput, multiplexing and resolution.
 The variety of experimental techniques poses unique challenges in data handling and processing, in particular around data types and size.
-SpatialData aims at implementing a performant in-memory representation in Python and an on-disk representation based on the Zarr data format and following the OME-NGFF specifications.
-By maximing interoperability, performant implementations and efficient (cloud-based) IO, SpatialData aims at laying the foundations for new methods and pipelines for the analysis of spatial omics data.
+SpatialData aims at implementing a performant in-memory representation in Python and an on-disk representation based on the Zarr and Parquet data formats and following, when applicable, the OME-NGFF specification.
+By maximing interoperability, performant implementations and efficient (cloud-based) IO operations, SpatialData aims at laying the foundations for new methods and pipelines for the analysis of spatial omics data.

 Goals#